 2018-19 Substance-Free Contract for Brown House must be signed at Room Selection.

 TEMPORARY SPACE RESIDENTS

 Students who are currently living in temporary rooms will NOT be able to squat their room.
 They will, instead, be able to choose a regular non-squatted room in their current residence hall before the first Room Selection Night.
 As stated above, you must fill a room in order to squat it.

-Bonhoeffer House, Language House, Signing House and Eco House.
-ALL residents of these non-gender-specific houses will be selected by the house’s advisor* and will NOT need to attend the Process.
+ALL residents of these non gender-specific houses will be selected by the house’s advisor and will NOT need to attend the Process.
 You do, however, need to complete your